-This course prepares the student to develop a research proposal for a thesis designed to answer a specific research question, or questions, using quantitative methodology.
+This course prepares the student to develop a research proposal for a thesis designed to answer a specific research question, or questions, using quantitative or qualitative methodology.
 The thesis provides the opportunity for systematic investigation of a problem of the student's choice under the guidance of faculty.

-Prerequisites: GR 799, NS 801, NS 802, NS 804, NS 808, NS 812 and GR 847; admission to Master of Science in Nursing (MSN) or Health Care Business Leadership (HCBL) Program or petition with approval by the Master of Science in Nursing program director.
+Prerequisites: GR 799, NS 804 and GR 847; admission to Master of Science in Nursing (MSN) program or petition with approval by the Master of Science in Nursing program director.